Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Results

-Although Figure \ref{VR2dsim} is informative, we really wish to determine the cases where the joint constraint on two input parameters is more severe than we would expect if we just assumed they were independently constrained.
-Assuming independence, the determinant of the sample variance matrix for inputs $ j_1, j_2 $ is the product of the sample variance for each input, that is: The standardised difference between the determinant assuming independent inputs and observed determinant is the squared correlation function: { { }} This is informative for the dependence, and hence level of constraint, between that pair of inputs in the final non-implausible set, as it alerts us to cases where there has been far more variance resolved jointly than that expected were the inputs just constrained independently.
+This is informative for the dependence, and hence level of constraint, between that pair of inputs in the final non-implausible set, as it alerts us to cases where there has been far more variance resolved jointly than that expected were the inputs just constrained independently.
 We therefore present these differences between each pair of inputs, represented by colour, in Figure \ref{VD2dsim}.
 Red represents a larger difference and blue represents a smaller difference.
 The diagonal elements are necessarily zero.
 It would appear that there are stronger joint constraints between lots of pairs of inputs, most notably $ k_{11}/k_{10} $ and $ k_{15}/k_{14} $, and $ k_3/k_2 $ and $ k_{18} $.
 The first of these pairs, involving the CTR1 protein and ethylene receptor, has the most joint structure of any pair, with a squared sample correlation of 0.46.
 Since both the CTR1 protein and ethylene receptor take actions in the ethylene signalling module, they relay ethylene signalling.
 The parameters controlling this relay can be highly inter-dependent.
 Therefore, a change in one of these parameters can be compensated by a change in another.
 Interestingly, Figure \ref{VD2dsim} would indicate that there is little joint structure between $ k_{18} $ and $ k_{1a}/k_2 $, with a squared sample correlation of less than 0.05, indicating that the combined variance resolution between $ k_{1a}/k_2 $ and $ k_{18} $ presented in Figure \ref{VR2dsim} was not much larger than the independent product of the resolution of each of the individual inputs.
 Figure \ref{VD2dsim} can suggest interesting pairs of inputs to analyse in more detail, for example by examining their corresponding pairs plots, as shown in Figure \ref{IP2dsim}.